-The Australian Professional Snowsport Instructors Inc. (APSI) is a not-for-profit association representing approximately 1400 members.
-Our members include Alpine, Snowboard, Nordic, Telemark and Adaptive instructors, coaches, examiners and other snowsport industry professionals.
+The Australian Professional Snowsport Instructors Inc. (APSI) is a not-for-profit association representing approximately 1500 members.
+Our membership includes Alpine, Snowboard, Nordic, Telemark and Adaptive instructors, coaches, examiners and other snowsport industry professionals.

-APSI was formed in 1976 when we received government and international recognition as the Australian industry leaders for providing training and assessment to ski instructors.
+The APSI was formed in 1976 when we received government and international recognition as the Australian industry leader for the training and assessment of ski instructors.
 In 1985 we became responsible for the training and accreditation of all Australian Snowsport Instructors.